zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/deferred-query.md

 ## Introduction

-Deferred Query allows you to defer immediate query execution from a LINQ method, like First or Count, to allow others third party libraries to use their features like caching.
+Deferred Query allows you to defer immediate query execution from a LINQ method, like First or Count, to allow other third-party libraries to use their features like caching.

 ## Why Deferred Query?

 ### Common scenario:

- - Allow other third party libraries to use LINQ immediate method
+ - Allow other third-party libraries to use LINQ immediate method

 ## Google Related Searches